stfc/PSyclone/examples/lfric/README.md

 [eg17/README.md](./eg17) document.

-## Example 18: Special Accesses of Continous Fields - Incrementing After Reading and Writing Before (Potentially) Reading.
+## Example 18: Special Accesses of Continuous Fields - Incrementing After Reading and Writing Before (Potentially) Reading.

 This example shows the use of kernel with a ``GH_READINC`` access and a kernel with a ``GH_WRITE`` access, both for continuous fields. ``GH_READINC``